This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-• Bacon and Gruyère Cheese: These are the hallmark ingredients in a traditional Quiche Lorraine.
-Bacon adds a smoky, salty dimension while Gruyère cheese brings a nutty richness.
-If Gruyère is not available, Swiss cheese makes a suitable substitute.
-If you’ve got a few strips of bacon leftover, consider using them in Crack Chicken or a Bacon, Egg and Cheese Cup.
-Any extra Gruyère can be used in French Onion Soup or Green Bean Casserole.
+- Bacon and Gruyère Cheese: Bacon provides a smoky, savory flavor, while Gruyère cheese adds a nutty richness.
+Swiss cheese is a good alternative if Gruyère isn’t available.
+Use leftover bacon in our Crack Chicken or Bacon, Egg and Cheese Cup, and any extra Gruyère works beautifully in French Onion Soup and Green Bean Casserole.

 Recipe Variations